Sphereon-Opensource/gx-agent/packages/gx-compliance-client/README.md

 <h1 align="center">
   <br>
   <a href="https://www.sphereon.com"><img src="https://sphereon.com/content/themes/sphereon/assets/img/logo.svg" alt="Sphereon" width="400"></a>
-  <br>GX Compliance client (Typescript)
+  <br>Gaia-X Compliance client (Typescript)
   <br>
 </h1>

 ---

-**Warning: This package still is in every early development.
+**Warning: This package still is in very early development.
 Breaking changes without notice will happen at this point!**

 ---

 # gx-compliance-client

-A Veramo plugin to connect to gaia-x compliance servers.
+An Agent compatible with Veramo to connect to gaia-x compliance servers.
 You can use this library to create Self-Descriptions, Service Offerings and send them to a gaia-x compliance server.

 ### Installation